Bayesian Optimization for QAOA: Results

 with $\omega$ a parameter that balances the effect of the first term (which maximizes the number of qubits in $\ket{1}$) and the second one (which prevents neighbour bits to be equal).
 We set $\omega = 2$ for the rest of the work.

-During the optimization process we monitor the approximation ratio $R = E(\boldsymbol{\theta})/E_{GS}$ where $E_{GS}$ is the energy of the solution bitstring.
+During the optimization process we monitor the approximation ratio $R = E(\boldsymbol{\theta})/E_{GS}$ ~\cite{Farhi:2014wk} where $E_{GS}$ is the energy of the solution bitstring.
+Since $E_{GS} < 0$ (due to our definition of the problems's hamiltonians~\eqref{eq:maxcut_hamiltonian},~\eqref{eq:mis_hamiltonian}), $|E(\boldsymbol{\theta})| \leq |E_{GS}|$ and thus $R$ is upper bounded by 1.
 We also look at the fidelity defined as $F = |\braket{\boldsymbol{\theta}|z^\star} |^2$ where $\ket{z^\star}$ is the state which encodes the solution.
-The following results are obtained on two 3-regular graphs of 6 and 10 nodes which are plotted in the insets of Figs.~\ref{fig:graphs}(a)-(b).
+The following results are obtained on two 3-regular graphs of 6 and 10 nodes which are plotted in the insets of Figs.~\ref{fig:graphs}(a)--(b).

 \textit{QAOA at low vs.~large depth --} We start by looking at the QAOA at depth $p=1$ for the 6 nodes graph.
 It corresponds to a shallow circuit that depends only on two parameters $\boldsymbol{\theta_1} = (\gamma_1, \beta_1)$.
-We consider the MIS problem, and we plot the landscapes of both the energy $E(\boldsymbol{\theta}_1)$ and the fidelity $F(\boldsymbol{\theta}_1)$ (Fig.~\ref{fig:landscapes}(a) and (b), respectively) for values of $\gamma_1, \beta_1 \in [0, \pi]$ due to the simmetry of the problem.
+We consider the MIS problem, and we plot the landscapes of both the energy $E(\boldsymbol{\theta}_1)$ and the fidelity $F(\boldsymbol{\theta}_1)$ (Fig.~\ref{fig:landscapes}(a) and (b), respectively) for values of $\gamma_1, \beta_1 \in [0, \pi]$ due to the symmetry of the problem.
 We see that the landscape of the energy, which is the function to minimize, is rather flat with two global maxima and minima, corresponding to the best solutions possible at $p=1$.

 Interestingly, we find that the QAOA state $\ket{\boldsymbol{\theta_E}} = \sum_z \alpha_{z,E} \ket{z}$, corresponding to the parameters which minimize the energy, is not the state $\ket{\boldsymbol{\theta_F}} = \sum_z \alpha_{z, F} \ket{z}$ with largest fidelity.
 To see how they differ we plot the squared amplitudes $\abs{\alpha_{z, E}}^2$ and $\abs{\alpha_{z, F}}^2$ of both states in Fig.~\ref{fig:landscapes}(c) as histograms.
 The fidelity of $\ket{\boldsymbol{\theta_F}}$ w.r.t.~the solution $\ket{z^\star}$ is, as expected, much larger than that one of $\ket{\boldsymbol{\theta_E}}$, yet the latter has a lower energy because it has many non zero amplitudes along excited states with low energy.
 This unravels the problem of optimizing the QAOA parameters by only looking at the energy $E(\boldsymbol{\theta})$.
 There is a large concentration of excited states with energy comparable to the energy of the ground state, as shown in the histograms of panels (a) and (b) of Fig.~\ref{fig:graphs}.
 It is difficult to increase the amplitude corresponding to the solution when many other states can contribute with low values of the energy.